 These pages will provide the most current data results as they become available, including each participant's individual haplotype in the spreadsheet for the markers that have been tested as well as the haplogroup to which they belong, the terminal SNP if tested and a map showing the location where the families originated for all of those who have entered that information on their personal pages.

-The Historical Origins link, www.odonoghue.co.uk/guests/info/historical.php, and other areas of The Society website provide knowledge of the different tribes of O’Donoghues from ancient times.
+The Historical Origins link, http://www.odonoghue.co.uk/guests/info/historical.php, and other areas of The Society website provide knowledge of the different tribes of O’Donoghues from ancient times.
 By studying the level of genetic match and comparison of common alleles amongst the various participants, along with their family origins when they know them, patterns emerge.
-The ancestral modal of each of the recognized tribes/clusters has been established and is listed at the top of their section.
-They each differ from the AMH/L21 modal at particular markers which identify them as a group.
+They each have particular marker values which identify them as a group.

-Aided by the historical pedigree of Geoffrey The O'Donoghue of the Glens, Chief of the Name of the Glens tribe, along with the strong family tradition of Tighe O'Donoghue/Ross descending from the Mór/Ross O’Donoghues and others with family records and history placing them in the territory of the Loch Léin O’Donoghues, we have been able to identify ancestral haplotypes within both the Kerry Eoghanacht tribes.
-The two largest tribes of O'Donoghues are these Kerry Eoghanacht - the Glens and the Mór.
-Overall, they are divided into two separate groups.
-The Glens group is comprised of those with south Munster origins who match the Irish Type II haplotype and are CTS4466+, the SNP that identifies the Irish Tye II.
-Within the CTS4466 subclade, there are many branches, and our participants have tested to a number of these brances.
+Aided by the historical pedigree of Geoffrey The O'Donoghue of the Glens, Chief of the Name of the Glens tribe, along with the strong family tradition of Tighe O'Donoghue/Ross descending from the Mór/Ross O’Donoghues and others with family records and history placing them in the territory of the Loch Léin O’Donoghues, we have been able to identify ancestral haplotypes within the two Kerry Eóganacht tribes.
+Overall, they are subdivided into several separate groups.
 There is a core group that match The Glens own haplotype and other groups who are varying distances from The Glens himself.
 This is to be expected, but their origins place them within The Glens tribe.
 In addition, there is a possible UíDhonnchadha of Ossory.
-This sept, related to the Cashel Eoghanacht according to the annals, ruled the Osraige many centuries ago, and the two gentlemen, who are related relatively recently, in that subgroup have origins near the Osraige territory.
+This sept, related to the Cashel Eóganacht according to the annals, ruled the Osraige many centuries ago, and the two gentlemen, who are related relatively recently, in that subgroup have origins near the Osraige territory.

-The Mór group includes those who are DF25+, those who are DF5+ and those who are Z253+.
+The Mór group includes several related clusters.
 While these three groups are not themselves related in a recent time frame, their family origins place them generally within the territory of the Mór and they are grouped accordingly.

 The next major set of groups is the Cavan Donohoes.
 They have a number of different genetic groups amidst them, with each group indicating the identifiable haplotypes that unite them.
 Joe Donohoe, the Group Administrator (now deceased) of the Breifne Clans Project, researched a great deal of information which he provided in his annual reports, particularly the last one of July 2009.
 The reports are available in the pages of the Y-DNA Project link at The Society website as well.